 How To Tell A Good Story

 Storytelling consultancy (I know, I know – sounds weird to me too) was a big part of how I make a living, and I’ve spoken at conferences in The Netherlands, Ireland, Italy, Portugal and Canada on the subject.
-These days I’m more focused on telling my own stories, but if there’s anything I can do to help anyone, I’m up for it.
+These days I’m more focused on telling my own stories, but if there’s anything I can do to help you, I’m up for it.

 I was born in Germany (in a British RAF hospital), grew up in Cyprus, and moved to England just as I hit my teens.
 (Memory: sat at an newly-landed Boeing 747 window at Heathrow, looking out at the rain – and I turn to my parents and say, “Why have we come here?
 It’s raining.”
 They never gave me a good answer to this question.
 That’s parents for you.)